jamesmills/laravel-notification-rate-limit/README.md

 ## Publish Config

 Everything in this package has opinionated global defaults.
-You can overide everything in the config.
+However, you can overide everything in the config.

 Publish it using the command below.

 ```
 php artisan vendor:publish --provider="Jamesmills\LaravelNotificationRateLimit\LaravelNotificationRateLimitServiceProvider"